ke2uke/redcss/README.md

 ### Reddit CSS
 #### author: Luke E Summerscales @Sadface_RL

+## USAGE:
+NON-SASS - Copy/paste the CSS file into your subreddit stylesheet edit it.
+SASS: Download the scss to edit and create your css file for copy/paste to your subreddit

 ## Notes:
 #### for none CSS users
 1. color formats are as follows